BestTimesToVisit.com Logo

 packing

 Pack layers, no matter the season.
-Toronto weather can be unpredictable; you might experience sunshine, rain, and cooler temperatures all in one day.
-A waterproof jacket and comfortable walking shoes are absolute must-haves for exploring the city.
+Toronto weather can be notoriously unpredictable.
+Even in summer, evenings can get cool, and a sudden rain shower is always a possibility.
+A light, waterproof jacket and comfortable walking shoes are absolute must-haves.

 safety